• Skip to main content

 Yet, in utero infanticide is an unreasonable seizure of a person, and deprives infants of their 4th Amendment right to be secure.

-A victory, but injustice remains
+Dobbs is a victory, but injustice remains

-When the Supreme Court turned abortion legislation over to the states, it withheld making the constitutional case for the universal rights of the unborn in the USA.
+When the Supreme Court turned abortion legislation over to the states, it withheld making the constitutional case for the universal rights of the preborn in the USA.
 Perhaps this was not within the scope of its decision; perhaps this kind of ruling could take place at another time.
 We can hope and pray that it will.

-This said, it still appears grossly unjust that the rights of the unborn are at the whim of state legislators.
+This said, it still appears grossly unjust that the rights of the preborn are at the whim of state legislators.
 An infant may be slaughtered in California, but spared in Oklahoma (maybe), and so on.
 If it is beyond the power of the Supreme Court to define when life begins, and judge accordingly, then we are faced with a very grave issue.
 The parallel with the one justice who would not define what a woman is, because she is not a biologist, seems hard to miss.

 It ought to alarm us still, even in an anti-abortion state, a mother can simply take a flight to another state — paid for by her employer — to kill her child, and neither the woman nor the employer will face any consequences.
 Infanticide is still an option to those who can spare a weekend or time off work and a few inconveniences.